hiroki-kozuki/Thermodynamic-Simulation/README.md

 - Ball.py:
 	Contains the Ball class which initialises the ball and container objects.
-	Ball class includes methods that can access and update the position an velocities of the ball objects, as well as a method that calculate the time until two objects collide, a method which moves objects by specified time, and a method that can update the ball obejcts' velocities after collision.
+	Ball class includes methods that can access and update the position an velocities of the ball objects, as well as a method that calculates the time until two objects collide, a method which moves objects by a specified time, and a method that can update the ball obejcts' velocities after collision.
 Full list of methods can be seen in the docstrings.